irvanrahadhian/Simple_face_detection/README.md

 # Simple_face_detection

-Full code for Medium Article
+This is the full code for Medium Article [Face Detection OpenCV and Python](https://www.google.com) You can see the step by step explanation in the article.